clarizzaa/risky_bets/README.md

 For predicting the probability of diabetes, we used logistic regression.
 Logistic regression is well-suited to this kind of binary classification problem.
 We applied regularization to control overfitting and improve generalization.
+We used logistic regression as the baseline to compare other models.